Diamond Jubilee Year – July 2012 – June

 in the desert of time and then one day, a real impression surfaces.
 Suresh

-is indeed the best that India can claim in its depleting reservoir of
+indeed the best that India can claim in its depleting reservoir of

 honest citizens.